railsbridge-boston/railsbridge-boston/views/curriculum/curriculum.markdown

 I highly recommend you do the following:

 * Bring up your terminal and open 2 tabs:
   * One is for regular terminal stuffs
   * One will be for irb (aka rails console).
-We'll explain later
+We'll explain later.
 * Open your browser fresh or hide any windows you already have open.
 * Bring up one window with two tabs
   * One for this content
   * One for interacting with your app.
 * Open your text editor and do not ever close it.
 We're not quitters.
 * Hide all extra applications.
 Turn off twitter, IM, and all other distractions.